Development

 ReactComponent

-Best Used For: Class names (all languages), React components, TypeScript interfaces/types, and C# namespaces.
+Best used for: Class names across most languages, React components, TypeScript interfaces and types, and C# namespaces.

 Use CaseConventionExampleReason

-URLs & Slugskebab-case/blog/seo-best-practicesGoogle treats hyphens as word separators
+URLs & Slugskebab-case/blog/seo-best-practicesGoogle reads hyphens as word separators

 Python Variablessnake_caseuser_name = 'John'PEP 8 style guide